-PURPOSE: To identify clinical and demographic characteristics associated with treatment response and satisfaction in women undergoing onabotulinumtoxinA and sacral neuromodulation therapies.
+Purpose: We sought to identify clinical and demographic characteristics associated with treatment response and satisfaction in women undergoing onabotulinumtoxinA and sacral neuromodulation therapies.

-RESULTS: A greater reduction in mean daily urgency incontinence episodes was associated with higher Health Utility Index scores (P<0.001) in the onabotulinuntoxinA group and higher baseline incontinence episodes (P<0.001) in both groups.
-Increased age was associated with less reduction in incontinence episodes (P<0.001) in both groups.
-Increasing body mass index (aOR 0.82 per 5 points, 95% CI 0.70, 0.96) was associated with reduced achievement of ≥50% decrease in incontinence episodes after both treatments.
-Greater age (aOR 0.44 per 10 years, 95% CI 0.30, 0.65) and higher functional comorbidity index (aOR 0.84 per point, 95% CI 0.71, 0.99) were associated with reduced achievement of ≥50% decrease in urgency incontinence episodes in the onabotulinuntoxinA group only (P<0.001; P=0.041, respectively).
-In the onabotulinumtoxinA group, increased satisfaction was noted with higher Health Utility Index score (p = 0.002); less satisfaction with higher age (p = 0.001).
+Results: A greater reduction in mean daily urgency incontinence episodes was associated with higher HUI-3 (Health Utility Index-3) scores in the onabotulinumtoxinA group and higher baseline incontinence episodes (each p <0.001) in the 2 groups.
+Increased age was associated with a lesser decrease in incontinence episodes in the 2 groups (p <0.001).
+Increasing body mass index (adjusted OR 0.82/5 points, 95% CI 0.70e0.96) was associated with reduced achievement of a 50% or greater decrease in incontinence episodes after each treatment.
+Greater age (adjusted OR 0.44/10 years, 95% CI 0.30-0.65) and a higher functional comorbidity index (adjusted OR 0.84/1 point, 95% CI 0.71-0.99) were associated with reduced achievement of a 50% or greater decrease in urgency incontinence episodes in the onabotulinumtoxinA group only (p <0.001 and 0.041, respectively).
+In the onabotulinumtoxinA group increased satisfaction was noted with higher HUI-3 score (p = 0.002) but there was less satisfaction with higher age (p = 0.001).

 Conclusions: Older women with multiple comorbidities, and decreased functional and health related quality of life had decreased treatment response and satisfaction with onabotulinumtoxinA compared to sacral neuromodulation for refractory urgency incontinence.